kristjanr/wise-cs/scraped-data/sections/01-sending-money/subsections/09-sending-large-transfers/articles/07-why-do-i-need-to-prove-where-my-money-comes-from/content.md

+# Sending large transfers
-# Why do I need to prove where my money comes from?
+## Why do I need to prove where my money comes from?
 When you send a large amount, we might need to see proof of where you got the money you’re sending.
 This is a regulatory requirement, and it helps us keep Wise safe for everyone.

 If we ask to see where you got your money, we’ll need you to provide a document that shows the movement of that money.
 That might be: